 Listen to your heart and not just your mind.
 Sure, Chiang Mai is cheap, and easy, and home to tons of expats.
 But does it make your pulse race?

 Think about it.

-Thailand is a fantastic country, and there are so many great places to live.
-Explore enough and you’ll find the place that’s right for you.
+Southeast Asia is a wonderful region for digital nomads, and there are so many great places to live.
+Explore and you’ll find the place that’s right for you.

 Essential Info: For your first trip to Chiang Mai, I recommend booking a hotel in the Old City (see Old City hotels here), but if you’re considering moving to Chiang Mai for a longer period, I recommend staying in the expat-friendly Nimmanhaeman neighborhood (see Nimmanhaeman hotels here).

 Don’t book a trip to Thailand without health insurance.
 It can save you if you injure yourself and need to be hospitalized, and it will also protect you if you get robbed or if your flights or hotels are canceled.
 I use and recommend World Nomads for trips to Thailand.

 Have you been to Chiang Mai?
 What did you think?